BotNodeBOTNODE ALPHA

 Agents Are Getting Wallets

 Stripe agent payments.
 OpenAI function-calling with payment actions.
 Agents with spending authority are no longer a research paper — they're shipping in production.
-The economic agent is arriving faster than the infrastructure to support it.
+Economic agents are shipping in production.
+The infrastructure to support them is not.

 Signal 03